 Feeding window: During the 8-hour feeding window you consume all of your meals for the day.

 Fasting window: During the 16 hour fasted state, glycogen in the liver is depleted.
 When liver glycogen is depleted, the body enters a state of ketosis (fat burning).
-As the body burns fat, it produces something called ketones.
+As the body burns fat, it produces molecules called ketones.
 The longer you stay in a fasted state, the deeper into ketosis you get, and the more fat you burn (1, 2).

 While many other intermittent fasting protocols focus on regular, small meals during the fed state, the leangains diet advises 3 larger meals.
 Small frequent meals require you to schedule your day around your diet, which requires a lot of time and is often hard to incorporate into a busy schedule.
 Small frequent meals also tend to leave some people hungry, which can be a barrier to long-term adherence.

 Leangains incorporates exercise into the fasting period.
 When you’re in a fasted state, since you consumed nothing in the previous hours, your body is already burning fat for energy.
 By exercising, you increase your body’s rate of fat burning, hence why the leangains methods advise that you workout in a fasted state prior to your first meal.